utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Remove Public Court Records in Utah

-In Utah, expunging a criminal record removes it from public view, thereby sealing its arrest and conviction history by court order.
+In Utah, expunging a criminal record removes it from public view, thereby sealing the arrest and conviction history by court order.
 Nonetheless, even if a criminal record is expunged, some government officials may still view and copy it under certain circumstances.
-The court can also reverse the expungement order to unseal the records if the need arises.
+If needed, the court can also reverse the expungement order to unseal the records.

 Expunging Criminal Conviction Records

 Not all conviction records can be expunged in Utah.
-To expunge conviction records, the individual must first make sure that all fines, sentences, and other obligations attached to that conviction are fulfilled.
+To expunge conviction records, the individual should first ensure that all fines, sentences, and other obligations attached to that conviction are fulfilled.

 The following records do not qualify for expungement under Utah law unless the individual was pardoned for the offense: